-On September 24, 2019, the Board formally adopted the Fiscal Year 2020 Annual Budget and Twenty-Year Financial Plan.
-The Fiscal Year 2020 Annual Budget totals \$1.361 billion which is comprised of \$562.3 million in operating expenses; \$597.3 million in capital and non-operating expenses; and \$202.5 million in debt service.
-The highest priorities for Fiscal Year 2020 are to (1) continue to improve service and safety experiences for the public, (2) optimize and preserve the System, (3) optimize DART's influence in regional planning, (4) expand the System to serve cities inside and outside the current Service Area, (5) pursue excellence through employee engagement and development, and (6) innovate to improve levels of service, business processes and funding.
-For a discussion of the effect of COVID-19 on the Fiscal Year 2020 Annual Budget, see "IMPACT OF COVID-19 PANDEMIC ON DART-Summary of DART Actions Taken in Response to COVID-19."
+On September 22, 2020, the Board formally adopted the Fiscal Year 2021 Annual Budget and Twenty-Year Financial Plan.
+The Fiscal Year 2021 Annual Budget totals approximately \$1.393 billion which is comprised of \$542.3 million in operating expenses; \$647 million in capital and non-operating expenses; and \$204 million in debt service.
+The highest priorities for Fiscal Year 2021 are to (1) continue to improve service and safety experiences for the public, (2) optimize and preserve the public transportation system of DART (the "System"), (3) optimize DART's influence in regional planning, (4) expand the System to serve cities inside and outside the current Service Area, (5) pursue excellence through employee engagement and development, and (6) innovate to improve levels of service, business processes and funding.
+For a discussion of the effect of COVID-19 on the Fiscal Year 2021 Annual Budget, see "IMPACT OF COVID-19 PANDEMIC ON DART-Summary of DART Actions Taken in Response to COVID-19."

 The Twenty-Year Financial Plan addresses the affordability of DART's transit system plan (the "Transit System Plan") and the timing of service and capital expansion projects.
 The Twenty-Year Financial Plan details projected sources and uses of cash for twenty years.
-The approved annual budget is used as the first year of the plan, and DART's annual business plan (the "Business Plan") is reflected in the first five years of the plan.
+The approved annual budget is used as the first year of the Transit System Plan.
+DART's annual business plan (the "Business Plan") is reflected in the first five years of the Transit System Plan.
 The final 15 years of the plan validate the affordability of DART's long-range Transit System Plan and include DART's commitments for future System expansion and the issuance and repayment of debt.
 See "-Capital Program."